lokanath1986/online-news-popularity/README.md

 - You want to store multiple versions
 - The training pipeline is automated.

 I used Jupyther notebook to experiment, Pandas and Keras to and train the model.
 My final solution is a fully connected, quite shallow deep neural network.
 The final accuracy I achieved was **~0.36 with 4 categories**.
 I found this result really really poor, so I started to investigate.
 I've created a model with only 2 categories in order to reduce the problem to a binary classification.
 That way I was able to achieve ~0.63 accuracy.
 I found an ML class assignment paper where the authors claimed that they achieved around 70% accuracy on the binary problem with Decision Trees.
 I wasn't able to reproduce their results even with the same features & algorithm.
-I was thinking on bringing in extra data for training, but the feature engineering on the original dataset makes it really hard.
+I was thinking on bringing in extra data for training, but the previous feature engineering on the original dataset makes it really hard.
 Quote:
 >We performed a logarithmic transformation to scale the unbounded numeric features (e.g., number of words in article), while the nominal attributes were transformed with the common 1-of-C encoding.

 After seeing that these features doesn't provide enough information for strong classification capabilities, hoping that text does, I crawled the articles in question and parsed the article titles from urls as well.
 Spolier: with exclusively textual data I achieved even worse results even with pre-trained vectors.
 Thus I sticked with the fully connected solution and used Hyperas to tune the model.
 I am confident to say, that this dataset has weak features to make powerful classification task.
 Either there is no direct correlation or there is simply not enough training data.